-Considering a Home Addition?
+Considering an Exterior Home Addition?

 Kitchen Bump Outs

 A kitchen remodel is known to be one of the best things a homeowner can do to increase the resale value of their home.
 A common way to capitalize on the timing of your kitchen remodel is to take the opportunity to add some bump-out space.
 Instead of adding another room, a kitchen bump-out is just that—pushing the wall out and expanding your kitchen.
 You can use the space to create a cubby or more room for cooking and storage.

 Pros: Since there’s no need to build another room, kitchen bump outs require little or no work with the foundation.
 Even if the structure of the house doesn’t support the newly created space, it’s not difficult to work around the lack of foundation by using floor extensions.
 Often, your HVAC bill won’t go up significantly due to the extra area—you’ll have the space you want without worrying about heating another room.
 Finally, the bump-out format is a great way to get extra space cheaply.
 Moving a wall out a few feet is much quicker and cheaper than building a whole new room.

 Cons: Sometimes, the existing walls and floors may be hard to match.
 Unless you have a common or easily replicated style of flooring, the contractors may have to replace the entire floor and repaint the walls to match.

 This might be a second runner-up for getting homeowners a return on their investments.
 Garage conversions and expansions, while expensive, can exponentially increase the value of a home.
 There are many types of garage renovation—you can add a detached garage if your property doesn’t have one, attach a new garage to your home, expand your existing garage space, or build a floor on top of your garage for storage or even living space.